Petia (singer): Television and film

-Petia began to take professional acting, singing and dancing lessons at very young age and during her school years was part of various acting and singing troupes in her country.
-Later, while living in London, she continued her acting activities.

 As an actress Petia appears with Sacha Baron Cohen in Ali G Indahouse and with Tomas Arana in Spooks.
-She also has been seen in a high-profile television commercial for British Gas in the UK in 2002.

 In March 2007 Petia was invited to take part in Celebrity Big Brother (VIP Brother) reality show in Bulgaria.
-She accepted and stayed in the Big Brother house for 12 days.
-Later in interviews Petia says that taking part in the show was one of the most interesting experiences she has had.

 Petia has also guest-presented as Star Reporter on the prime time TV News Daily Broadcasting on Nova TV and hosted her own show Petia's Music Show on MSAT TV in 2008.

 In September 2008, Petia joined the cast of the TV drama Forbidden Love, taking the role of Sonya.
 The TV series was aired on Nova TV in Bulgaria.

-In January 2013, Petia moved to Los Angeles to focus on acting.

 Modelling

-In 1997, Petia became the face and spokesperson of Pepe Jeans London, helping to popularise the brand, when the company first arrived on the Bulgarian market.
+In 1997, Petia became the face and spokesperson of Pepe Jeans London.

 In 2007, Petia signed one year sponsorship deal with Sobieski vodka and they released her 12-page 2007 swimsuit calendar.
 In 2008, Petia was "The Party Girl" of the cover of June 2008 issue of GO Guide.
 In 2009, Petia modelled the Spring/Summer collection of DEMOBAZA.

-Petia is featured on the cover of magazines such as: INTRO, GO, Grazia, OK!, CLUB M, MODA and many more.
+Petia is featured on the cover of magazines such as: INTRO, GO, Grazia, OK!, CLUB M, and MODA.